A sufficient condition for a hypergraph to have a Berge-$k$-factor: Introduction

 Let $t\ge 0$ be a real number.
-A graph $G$ is said to be \emph{$t$-tough} if $|S|\ge t\cdot c(G-S)$ for each $S\subseteq V(G)$ with $c(G-S)\ge 2$.
-The \emph {toughness $\tau(G)$} is the largest real number $t$ for which $G$ is $t$-tough, or is $\infty$ if $G$ is complete.
-This concept was introduced by Chv\'{a}tal in 1973~\cite{C1973}, and has been a cornerstone in exploring sufficient conditions for Hamiltonian cycles and related substructures in graphs.
-Numerous significant results have emerged in this area, including the celebrated theorem by Enomoto, Jackson, Katerinis, and Saito from 1985~\cite{EJKS1985}.
+The hypergraph $H$ is \emph{$t$-tough} if for every subset $S\subseteq V(H)$ with $c(H-S)\ge 2$, the inequality $|S|\ge t\cdot c(H-S)$ holds.
+The \emph {toughness $\tau(H)$} is defined as the largest real number $t$ for which $H$ is $t$-tough, or $\tau(H)=\infty$ if $H$ is complete.
+Introduced by Chv\'{a}tal in 1973~\cite{C1973}, graph toughness has served as a cornerstone for establishing sufficient conditions for Hamiltonian cycles and related substructures.